endlesspint8/endlesspint8.github.io/testing/2017-09-08-beer-introductions-4.md

 Beer consumption is clearly an epicurean pursuit.
 From the drink itself to the surroundings, from the accompanying food to the company kept, discussing topics of interest but often of little significance, we find ample evidence to view the activity as trivial.
 Taken out of context imbibing is no serious matter.
 Family, community, and work are serious.
 However, with our responsibilities put to bed it is natural and healthy to unwind in order to provide some balance and a few moments of appreciation and reflection.
 The scarcity of these moments heighten their value providing even more reason to cherish and make the most of them.

 > Leisure is essential to civilization, and in former times leisure for the few was only rendered possible by the labors of the many.
-But their labors were valuable, not because work is good, but because leisure is good.		- [Bertrand Russell, In Praise of Idleness](https://www.goodreads.com/work/quotes/1314555-in-praise-of-idleness-and-other-essays)
+But their labors were valuable, not because work is good, but because leisure is good.		- **Bertrand Russell**, [In Praise of Idleness](https://www.goodreads.com/work/quotes/1314555-in-praise-of-idleness-and-other-essays)

 Time spent drinking good beer is time well spent.
 As long as you keep an open mind you are bound to find styles that match best with you, a meal, or some specific occasion.
 There are a ton of styles and substyles with more coming and going each year, more so than ever with the craft beer craze.
 Having a grounding in the fundamentals will ensure a solid base from which to judge and appreciate the beers you come across.
 While [picking at random may be a better policy in choosing stocks over going with an actively managed account](http://www.telegraph.co.uk/finance/personalfinance/investing/9971683/Monkeys-beat-the-stock-market.html) you should have more luck and more fun, coupled by lower stress, selecting your own beers.
 With a list of recommended and chained styles you have the opportunity to see the “lay of the land” and better understand the context of flavor.